magicaltrap/clickbait_fastai/README.md

 ```

 # Results
 We achieve an accuracy of 84.5%.
-The current state of the art models have an accuracy of 85.5% (as of August 2019), so we are very close and within one percent.
+The current state of the art models have an accuracy of 85.5% (as of August 2019).
 Our model was also just trained in less than an hour.
 This is the power of Transfer Learning in NLP!
+Our scores for other relevant metrics are as follows: Precision = 0.717, Recall = 0.625 , F1 = 0.668.
+These are very competitive results if you take a look at the [Clickbait Challenge leaderboards.](https://www.clickbait-challenge.org/#results)

 ![confusion_matrix](./images/confusion_matrix.PNG)